-Now, over 35 years later, Emond is one of the leading publishers of casebooks and textbooks used in legal education programs across Canada.
+Now, over 40 years later, Emond is one of the leading publishers of casebooks and textbooks used in legal education programs across Canada.
 Our award-winning legal practice resources are widely used by lawyers, paralegals, and other legal professionals in all corners of the country.
 We have committed ourselves to developing resources that will aid legal professionals throughout the course of their careers-beginning with legal education, continuing through the licensing exam preparation process, and culminating in a successful legal career.

 If you are just beginning your journey, you have an exciting and challenging path ahead of you.
-Start by visiting our Law Student Portal at emond.ca/lawstudentportal where you can prepare yourself with introductory law overviews, summaries, and case briefs.
-In a few short years, when you have finished law shool and are preparing for the Ontario Licensing Exams, remember that Emond is here to offer support in the way of tutoring, exam preparation, and practice exams.
-Our Comprehensive Bar Exam Preparation Manual is available free of charge at emond.ca/cbpmanual.
+Start by visiting our Law Student Resource Hub at emond.ca/resourcehub/law-school-resources where you can prepare yourself with introductory law overviews, summaries, and case briefs.
+In a few short years, when you have finished law school and are preparing for the Ontario Licensing Exams, remember that Emond is here to offer support in the way of tutoring, exam preparation, and practice exams.
+Our Comprehensive Bar Exam Preparation Manual is available free of charge at emond.ca/store/books/ the-comprehensive-bar-exam-preparation-manual.